titsuki/raku-Algorithm-Kruskal/README.md

 DESCRIPTION
 ===========

-Algorithm::Kruskal is a perl6 implementation of Kruskal's Algorithm for constructing a spanning subtree of minimum length
+Algorithm::Kruskal is a Raku implementation of Kruskal's Algorithm for constructing a spanning subtree of minimum length

 CONSTRUCTOR
 -----------